 Different Approaches to Studying

-It is important to first realize that different students prefer different ways of learning.
-Some students are visual learners and learn better through reading (and re-reading notes), so notes are the obvious study approach.
+First it is important to realize that different students prefer different ways of learning.
+Some students are visual learners and learn better through reading (and re-reading notes).
+Writing excellent notes are the obvious study approach in this case.

 You should aim to gain the most from a lecture according to the strengths of your own learning style.
 If you find yourself barely recollecting what a lecturer mentioned, while feeling that your notes are poor quality, reflect on how you could change your response during lectures.